-You’ll need to pay special attention to your young coconut palm if you’re in a cooler climate, but it won’t last forever — once mature, your coconut palm should be able to stand temperatures as cold as 20 F.
+You’ll need to pay special attention to your young coconut trees if you’re in a cooler climate, but it won’t last forever — once mature, your coconut trees should be able to stand temperatures as cold as 20 F.

 Coconut palms are not only limited to the tropics — these skinny giants can grow in cold climates too!